wallandall/quiz-app/README.md

 # QuizApp

 This application allows users to select a Quiz and answer questions stored in json format.
 Based on the the feed back the user will recieve a score with a list of their results.
-A demo of the application can be found [https://quiz.christopherwall.online/](here)
+A demo of the application can be found at https://quiz.christopherwall.online

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.22.